 UX design in 5 years’ time — 5 predictions

-- Websites and apps will still dominate, and will still be be used mainly through smartphones and PCs – though user privacy scandals will force companies to be more transparent about their use of data, and give users greater control over it.
+4. Websites and apps will still dominate, and will still be be used mainly through smartphones and PCs—though user privacy scandals will force companies to be more transparent about their use of data, and give users greater control over it.
 New legislation is likely to mandate more stringent privacy protections (such as the EU’s General Data Protection Regulation, expected in 2018.).

-- Demand for UX design will expand to innovators tackling the small irritations of daily life – like remembering medication, having to struggle to find your keys to the front door, or choosing one of the 100 programs on your washing machine.
+5. Demand for UX design will expand to innovators tackling the small irritations of daily life—like remembering medication, having to struggle to find your keys to the front door, or choosing one of the 100 programs on your washing machine.
 Whatever you find frustrating in your everyday life, that’s probably where UX designers will be needed next!

 What do you think the next 5 years hold for UX design?
-Do you agree or disagree with our predictions?
-Let us know in the comments what your vision of the future is!
+Share this article and let us know what your vision of the future is!